How to Make Friends and Inspire Clients

 This is how we’ve typically seen the motivation cycle (er, and most marriages) progress:

 The good-intentioned SEO and the friendly client sign a contract and immediately enter the love-struck honeymoon phase.
 This is where everyone is willing to help one another and spend their night at home washing the dishes.
 This lasts about as long as you’d expect (less than a month).
 Once this happy time ends, one party begins to micro-manage the other, forcing them to perform mundane tasks.
 This goes on for several months until both ultimately begin to resent one another.
-From here we go to stage 3 – the all out war stage (aka the trial separation).
-During this stage, parties threaten to cancel contracts, institute re-activation fees, suspend privileges, and basically make each others lives miserable.
-And from here, kids, is where it all gets really ugly.
-All of a sudden it’s time to divvy up the assets and determine who gets which kid.
+From here, we go to stage 3 – the all-out war stage (aka the trial separation).
+During this stage, parties threaten to cancel contracts, institute reactivation fees, suspend privileges, and make each other’s lives miserable.
+And from here, kids are where it all gets really ugly.
+Suddenly, it’s time to divvy up the assets and determine who gets which kid.

 Nasty, right?
 It sure is, and we’d like to help you avoid it.

-We’d never pretend to have a perfect a relationship with all of our clients (obviously, we don’t).
-But over the past ten years, we have come across a few ways to help everyone get a long just a little bit better.
+We’d never pretend to have a perfect relationship with all of our clients (obviously, we don’t).
+But over the past ten years, we have come across a few ways to help everyone get along just a little bit better.
 If you’re an overworked SEO looking for ways to reconnect with your clients, here’s some advice from the Bruce Clay, Inc. gang.

 We want our clients to know how we work.
 We want to teach them about keywords, page architecture, Meta tags, linking campaigns, etc. Really, at the end of the day we want them to understand why they’re paying us.
 We want them to know we’re on their side and that we’ll fight for them.